 Bigger Target - The bulky headpiece naturally causes your head to be a bigger target.
 For that reason, wearing one increases your probability of getting hit.

 Vision - Headgears with large cheek protectors and a thick bar across the forehead will disturb your vision.

 Side Vision - It could hinder your peripheral vision which affects your ability to see shots to the side of your head like hooks.

 Forehead Bar - After receiving a punch or moving your head rapidly, the headgear might shift and slide over your eyes.
 These occurrences can be rather annoying and temporarily block all vision.
 In boxing, you are taught to keep your chin down and eyes up.
 However, the headgear portion that runs along your forehead could block your vision if they are too thick.

 Cheek Protectors - Headgears with large cheek protectors obstruct your view from strikes launched at low angles, such as knees and kicks.

 Security Blanket - A headgear could act as a security blanket for some individuals who feel safe absorbing strikes because the pain of being hit to the face has diminished.
-This type of thought process is detrimental to their health.
+It's a catch-22.
+You are more willing to engage (on the inside) but this also means you are willing to get hit more.
+This type of thought process can be detrimental to your long-term brain health.